Mikezz1/Predict-Hotel-Scores-by-Reviews/README.md

 # Predict-Hotel-Scores-by-Reviews
-Used GRU and fine-tuned transformer to predict review scrore based on review text as a part of in-class kaggle competition.
+Used GRU and fine-tuned BERT to predict review scrore based on review text as a part of in-class kaggle competition.